Pregnancy Grief and Loss

-Women and their families who have experienced pregnancy grief and loss through miscarriage, premature birth, stillbirth, termination and neonatal death, face a very difficult and emotional time.
+Parents who have experienced perinatal grief and loss through miscarriage, premature birth, stillbirth, termination, neonatal death, SIDS/SUDS face a very difficult and emotional time.

 We know that 1 in 4 families experience miscarriage (pregnancy loss prior to 20 weeks).
 Rates vary for stillbirth and other perinatal losses.

-Pregnancy grief and loss can affect thoughts, feelings, behaviours and beliefs, and relationships with others.
-When a family experiences a miscarriage, stillbirth, or termination, the intensity of grief is not about the number of weeks gestation - it depends on the hopes, dreams and imaginings the parent had about their baby - what we know as “Gestation in Mind”.
+Perinatal grief and loss can affect thoughts, feelings, behaviours and beliefs, and relationships with others.
+When a family experiences a fertility difficulties, miscarriage, stillbirth, or termination, the intensity of grief is not about the number of weeks gestation - it depends on the hopes, dreams and imaginings the parent had about their baby - what we know as “Gestation in Mind”.

 Common pregnancy grief and loss feelings: